 Want to know more about information security at H.Essers?
 Get in touch with our Information Security Steerco at firstname.lastname@example.org.

 VCA stands for VGM Checklist Contractors (VGM = Safety, Health and Environment), but is in fact more than a checklist.
 VCA is a complete program with which service companies are structurally and objectively tested and certified for their VGM management system.
+We have a VCA certification for some of our sites.

 To ensure and enhance the safety for transport of dangerous goods, the European Council issued Directive 96/35/EC, obligating transport companies to install a safety adviser.